Houston Panhellenic Council

-Panhellenic is the governing body for 7 of the 26 national/international sororities that belong to the National Panhellenic Conference.
+Panhellenic is the governing body for 6 of the 26 national/international sororities that belong to the National Panhellenic Conference.
 Panhellenic sponsors and coordinates Formal Recruitment each fall semester.
-UH’s Pan-Hellenic women average higher GPAs than the all-women’s UH average.
 Many members are on the Dean’s List, in the Honors College and in the Greek honor society Order of Omega.
 Others have been recipients of large national and local scholarships.

-The United Greek Council (UGC) was officially established as in April 2012 as the Latin Greek Council in order to unite and promote the appreciation of Latino Greek lettered organizations and the Latino/a culture.
+The United Greek Council (UGC) was officially established as in April 2012 as the Latin Greek Council in order to unite and promote the appreciation of Latino Greek-lettered organizations and the Latino/a culture.
+As of July 2022, the United Greek Council is to be a governing body for special interest and culturally/identity based fraternities and sororities that seek to promote belonging, unity, and cohesion while highlighting their uniqueness and added value to the University of Houston campus.
 United Greek Council is open to everyone and acts in the best interest of the University of Houston.
-UGC will encourage scholastic achievement among its member organizations and provide a forum for discussion of general concerns, issues, and topics that affect member organizations.

 The National Pan-Hellenic Council is the governing body for the “Divine Nine” historically African-American fraternities and sororities.
-NPHC aims to unify the 7 member organizations represented on the UH campus through an emphasis on community service, academics, leadership development and collaboration.
+NPHC aims to unify the 8 member organizations represented on the UH campus through an emphasis on community service, academics, leadership development, and collaboration.